CHTC/chtc-website-source/uw-research-computing/condor_q.md

 ```
 {:.term}

 This will remove the job in the queue.
-Once you have made changes to allow the job to run successfully, the job can be resubmitted using `condor_q`.
+Once you have made changes to allow the job to run successfully, the job can be resubmitted using `condor_submit`.

 ------------------------------------------------------------------------